 And with this, I bring you a dish I believe can easily become part of our new culinary culture: Codfish and Potato Fritters

 Codfish is a traditional ingredient in our Lent cuisine.
 The very beloved Bacalao con Papas (Codfish with Potatoes) is a staple hailing back from the days that the Catholic church proscribed meat-eating during Lent (and all Fridays).

 Salted and dried codfish is a remnant of our colonial days, brought here by European traders, and made popular by the fact that it was both inexpensive and highly durable –a plus in pre-refrigeration days.

 “Salt cod formed a vital item of international commerce between the New World and the Old, and formed one leg of the so-called triangular trade.
-Thus it spread around the Atlantic and became a traditional ingredient not only in Northern European cuisine, but also in Mediterranean, West African, Caribbean, and Brazilian cuisines.” – Wikipedia
+Thus it spread around the Atlantic and became a traditional ingredient not only in Northern European cuisine, but also in the Mediterranean, West African, Caribbean, and Brazilian cuisines.” – Wikipedia

 Frying is not the healthiest method of cooking, so I had these codfish and potato fritters as lunch, served on a bed of shredded lettuce and a dressing made from yogurt and capers.
 Two or three of these will make a very satisfying meal, made more so because they are very easy and quick to make.
 They can also be served to accompany a much larger meal.

 Try them, and you’ll soon add this to your family repertoire too.
 Let’s keep the world, and our culture, moving.

 - 1 cup of unsweetened , low-fat yogurt

 - 1/4 teaspoon of sugar

 - 9 oz [0.9 kg] salted dry codfish